thetaylormcrae/gemmcountyrunners/_pages/about.md

 title: About Gem County Runners
 excerpt: >
   Life can feel stagnant and isolating.
-Gem County Runners offers a chance for runners and neighbors to reconnect and engage.
+Gem County Runners offers a chance for runners and neighbors to reconnect and engage. <br /><br />
   We're building a healthier, more connected community, one run at a time.
+intro:
+  - title: When we run
+    excerpt: Looking to join us?
+    url: "../our-routes/"
+    btn_class: "btn--primary"
+    btn_label: "Let's go!"
+  - title: Where we run
+    excerpt: No matter the distance you're looking to cover, we've got options!
+    url: "../our-routes/"
+    btn_class: "btn--primary"
+    btn_label: "Explore Gem County"
 social_links:
   - image_path: /assets/images/strava.webp
     alt: "strava-group-page"